Uncategorized

 Best Research Comparing Biological Age Tests

 At the 2024 Harvard Medical School Biomarkers of Aging conference, Yale scientists led by Albert Higgins-Chen presented DNAm aging biomarkers are responsive: Insights from 51 longevity interventional studies in humans, focused on testing 16 prominent epigenetic clocks that are not focused on any particular aspect of aging.
 They discovered significant flaws in retest reliability (When to Trust Epigenetic Clocks) and responsiveness in many of these approaches.
 Generation 2+ reliable biomarkers, particularly DunedinPACE, emerged as leading indicators of biological age response.
-These papers are a must-read if you are interested in this field.
+These papers and his colleague Dr. Raghav Sehgal’s biomarker research are a must-read if you are interested in this field.

 Blood-Based Biological Age Tests — How Old Am I?